mlohajner/gtk-ruler/README.md

 **A simple, lightweight on-screen ruler for Linux.**

-Measure anything on your screen — windows, UI elements, images, spacing, distances, and dimensions — without leaving your desktop or reaching for a screenshot editor.
+Measure anything on your screen: windows, UI elements, images, spacing, distances, and dimensions - without leaving your desktop or reaching for a screenshot editor.

 Ruler is a small, native GTK3 + X11 utility designed to stay out of your way and make quick on-screen measurements effortless.